benetis/weather_informer/README.md

         - Email
         - Telegram bot
 - Telegram API to ask about current conditions or forecast
     - `.` Will return a list of options to choose from.
-For ex: `Kada lis?`, which returns nearest rain forecast
+        - `Kada lis?`, which returns nearest rain forecast
+        - `Atnaujink duomenis`, which will update data
+    - `orai` Will return warnings about today's weather

 ## Running